SAP-samples/teched2023-IN260/exercises/ex3/README.md

 - [ ] 🔨Compile the application using `mvn compile`.

-You should see the generated classes under the new `srv/src/gen/java/cloudsdk.gen.registrationservice` directory.
+You should see the generated classes within the new `srv/src/gen/java/cloudsdk.gen.registrationservice` directory.

 In order for the IDE to recognise the new directory as source code we need to mark it as such.